yuan9778/Clockwork-Muscovy/README.md

 **How to run the game:**
 1) compile the source code by yourself: use visual studio to compile and run the game.
-The complete source code and other file can be found here: https://www.dropbox.com/sh/6oqicv66xenky6i/AADG-bnmSV5JJ0LGgHIDJJSxa?dl=0
+The complete source code and resource files can be found here: https://www.dropbox.com/sh/6oqicv66xenky6i/AADG-bnmSV5JJ0LGgHIDJJSxa?dl=0

 2) or you can run the exe version directly on windows 7.
 Download exe version here: